Olivia García: HB Køge

-Danish Women's League club HB Køge announced on February 5, 2024, that the club had signed Garcia to a two-year contract.
-She scored twice in her professional debut on March 17, 2024, a 3–1 win against AGF.
-She started all 10 games of the championship rounds, scoring 5 goals, as HB Køge finished third in the 2023–24 season, one point shy of qualifying for the UEFA Women's Champions League.
+Danish Women's League club HB Køge announced on February 5, 2024, that they had signed García to her first professional contract on a two-year deal.
+She scored two goals in her professional debut in a 3–1 win against AGF on March 17.
+She ended the 2023–24 season with 5 goals in 10 games as HB Køge finished third in the league.